-- Have emergency communication plan with someone nearby, in the event of an emergency.
+- You must have an emergency communication plan with someone nearby, in the event of an emergency.
 Check you have radio or mobile phone coverage and if necessary have a usb battery pack to keep your phone charged up.
 Cold weather can rapidly kill radio/mobile phone batteries so endeavour to keep them warm/out of the cold.

 - Do not leave litter behind.
 We have a leave no trace policy, whether in your back garden or in the woods.